k3rn3l-p4n1c/scheduling_simulator/README.md

 $ python main.py
 ```
 2- Insert number of algorithm you want for scheduling

-3- Insert delay time as the lenght of an atomic run
+3- Insert delay time as the length of an atomic run

 4- Insert execution time of process to create them real time.

 5- Inser 0 to finish.
 Do not finish program before the buffer is empty.

 ## Scheduling algorithms